ARCLeeds/arcleeds.github.io/blog/_posts/2020-12-08-twelvedayshpc-Dec8.md

 date:   2020-12-08
 subheadline: "🎄12 Days of HPC"
 teaser: "
- Blog post number 5 in our 12 days of HPC series showing how HPC is used to simulate proteins interacting with biological membranes!
+ Blog post number 6 in our 12 days of HPC series showing how the HPC us used to study exoplanets!
 "
 author: Gregory Cooke